briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 * See sectional histories for similar State law
 * Federal prosecution bar to local prosecution - see Ohio R.C.
 2925.50, 3719.19
 * Analysis report and notarized statement as evidence - see Ohio R.C.
 2925.51
-* Criteria for granting probation - see Ohio R.C 3719.70(B)
+* Criteria for granting probation - see Ohio R.C.
+3719.70(B)
 * Adulterating food with drug of abuse - see GEN. OFF.
 537.13
 * Using weapons while under the influence - see GEN. OFF.
 549.03